 How to Get an Iowa Medical Marijuana Card in Three Steps

 The first step to gaining access to medical cannabis in Iowa is to review the qualifying criteria to determine whether you qualify for the MMJ program.
 Basic requirements include that you must be a resident of Iowa with a valid Iowa ID and you must be 18 years of age or older.
 If you’re under 18, you may still be eligible, but you’ll need to have a caregiver complete a separate Caregiver Application as well.

 To be eligible for the program, you must also have one of the following qualifying conditions:

-Chronic pain (any severe, debilitating pain that worsens health, has lasted three months or longer, or has intolerable side effects, and has failed to respond to other types of therapy)
+- Chronic pain (any severe, debilitating pain that worsens health, has lasted three months or longer, has intolerable side effects, and has failed to respond to other types of therapy)

 If your medical condition isn’t on the list, you have an opportunity to fill out a Petition Form to recommend having it added as a qualifying condition.